BassOmegaX/dmc1mechanics/README.md

 Each attack has a designated number of red orbs it adds to the total.
 This is multiplied by the current Style meter multiplier to add to the total number of red orbs.
 This accumulated amount will never go away, even if you lose the Style meter.

-Only Nightmare and Shadow bosses during Nightmare fights give additional Stylish meter red orbs.
+The only bosses that gain additional red orbs from the Stylish meter upon defeat are Nightmare and Shadow Nelo Angelo.

 |Stylish Rank| Points Needed | Red Orb Multiplier|
 |---|---|---|